 Well, both actually.
 Glen Coe refers to the glen itself.
 That’s the area bound by the three sisters on one side and Aonach Eagach on the other.
 Glencoe is also the general area name covering from the north west of Rannoch Moor through to Ballachullish.
 Glencoe village, as it suggests, is the village itself, located on the western side of the pass through Glen Coe, where it opens out to Lochleven.

-- Glencoe boasts nine Munros
+- Glencoe boasts eleven Munros

 - Glen Coe is the result of a volcanic eruption 420 million years ago